MeshInspector/MeshLib/scripts/mrbind/README.md

   This will look for MeshLib in `./build/Release/bin`.
 Pass `MESHLIB_SHLIB_DIR=path/to/bin` for a different directory.

+  MacOS users must run `export PATH="/opt/homebrew/opt/make/libexec/gnubin:$PATH"` before that to make sure they use a version of Make installed in Homebrew, because the default one can be outdated.
+Confirm the version with `make --version`, must be 4.x or newer.
+Sometimes the path is `/usr/local/...` instead of `/opt/homebrew/...` (on github runners?).

 ### Some common flags:

 * **`--trace` - enable verbose logs.**